WPIRoboticsProjects/GRIP/README.md

     gradlew test

+### Checking Style

+To check to see if code meets GRIP's style guides, use the included Gradle wrapper script on a Unix System:

+    ./gradlew checkstyleMain checkstyleTest

+On Windows:

+    gradlew test checkstyleMain checkstyleTest

 ## CUDA Support
 To enable CUDA acceleration, CUDA 10.0 needs to be installed on your computer.
 CUDA 10.1 may work on Linux systems, but Windows _must_ use 10.0.